 A political ideology that seeks to protect the interests of working classes; a theoretical society where there are no classes or structures of government.

-A plot or scheme with an ultimate objective, such as the seizure of power, a murder or assassination.
+A plot or scheme with an ultimate objective, such as the seizure of power, murder or assassination.

 Darwinism (see Social Darwinism)